Is your podcast feed as optimized as it can be? This will tell you.

 The cover art must be 1,400–3,000 pixels square to look good on fancy retina-class displays.

 The server for your episodes must support “byte-range requests”, which enables podcast apps to fetch media in chunks.
-This is required to support streaming, and required and to be promoted in iTunes.
+This is required to support streaming, and is required to be promoted in iTunes.

 |Is there a valid iTunes category?